Suresh Gopi: Personal life

+Film career

 1986–92: Early years

-Suresh Gopi made his debut as a child artist in 1965 by playing a small role in Odayil Ninnu.
-Later he made his debut as an adult in 1986 with an uncredited role in Niramulla Raavukal.
+Gopi made his debut as a child artist in 1965 by playing a brief role in Odayil Ninnu.
+Later, he made his debut as an adult in 1986 with an uncredited role in Niramulla Raavukal.
 He gained attention through the minor role of a prospective groom in T. P. Balagopalan M. A. (1986).
-Suresh Gopi went on to play few antagonistic and numerous supporting roles throughout the late 1980s and early 1990s.
+Gopi went on to play few antagonistic and numerous supporting roles throughout the late 1980s and early 1990s.
 He was noted for his villain role in Irupatham Noottandu (1987).
 It was the highest grossing Malayalam movie of that time.
-He had a major supporting role as Harry in Oru CBI Diary Kurippu (1988), which was also the highest grossing film at the time.
-Gopi's comic role as Sub Inspector Minnal Prathapan in Manu Uncle (1988) has over the years attained a cult status.
+He had a major supporting role as Harry in Oru CBI Diary Kurippu (1988).
+Gopi's comic role as sub-inspector Minnal Prathapan in Manu Uncle (1988) has over the years attained a cult status.
 His portrayal of Dr. Narendran in Padmarajan's 1990 film Innale (1990) was critically acclaimed and is considered by fans and critics to be one of the best performances of his career.
-Gopi also gained lot of appraisal for his portrayal of Aromal Chekavar in 1989 classic Oru Vadakkan Veeragatha.
-He played another memorable cameo comic role as Christopher Luke, a professional killer in Nagarangalil Chennu Raparkam (1989).
-His other notable movies during the late 1980s include Bhoomiyile Rajakkanmar, New Delhi (1987), Moonnam Mura, 1921 (1988), Varnam, Douthyam, Nair Saab (1989).
+He also gained appraisal for his portrayal of Aromal Chekavar in the 1989 drama Oru Vadakkan Veeragatha.
+He played another cameo comic role as Christopher Luke, a professional killer in Nagarangalil Chennu Raparkam (1989).
+His other notable films during the late 1980s include Bhoomiyile Rajakkanmar, New Delhi (1987), Moonnam Mura, 1921 (1988), Varnam, Douthyam, Nair Saab (1989).
 His notable films during the early 1990s includes In Harihar Nagar and Thoovalsparsham both released in 1990.

-1992–95: Breakthrough and establishment as a superstar
+1992–95: Breakthrough and stardom

-After acting in more than 80 movies, Suresh Gopi finally got a breakthrough by playing the lead role in Shaji Kailas's Thalastaanam (1992), which was written by Renji Panicker.
-Suresh Gopi established himself as a lead actor in Malayalam cinema through Ekalavyan (1993).
+After acting in more than 80 movies, Gopi finally got a breakthrough by playing the lead role in Shaji Kailas's Thalastaanam (1992), which was written by Renji Panicker.
+Suresh established himself as a bankable star in Malayalam cinema through Ekalavyan (1993).
 This crime thriller was also written by Renji Panicker and directed by Shaji Kailas.
-Ekalavyan broke many records at the box office and successfully completed 150 days in theaters.
-Shaji-Renji combination films turned Suresh Gopi into an overnight star in 1990s especially through police and army roles.
+The film was a major box office success and completed 150 days in theaters.
+Shaji-Renji combination films turned Gopi into an overnight star in 1990s especially through police and army roles.
 In 1993 itself, he played the lead role in Mafia, another Shaji-Renji crime thriller which was very successful at box office.
 The same year, he played the role of Nakulan alongside Mohanlal and Shobhana in Fazil's psychological thriller Manichitrathazhu, which is considered one of the best Malayalam movies ever made.
-He played the role of a NSG commando in Kashmeeram (1994) which was a commercial hit.
-It is probably the film Commissioner (1994), which helped Suresh Gopi to gain a super-star status in Malayalam Cinema.
-He played the role of Bharath Chandran I.P.S in this another Shaji-Renji crime thriller, which is treated as a cult classic film.
+He played the role of a NSG commando in Kashmeeram (1994), which was a commercial success.
+His 1994 film Commissioner, where he played the role of Bharath Chandran I.P.S, was a major commercial success in Kerala and pushed his superstardom to neighboring Telugu-speaking state where it was a box office success.
+Commissioner is also treated as a cult classic film.
 He played the role of a RAW officer in Highway (1995) which ran for more than 100 days in theatres.